-The Teleological Argument, also called the Argument from Design, or “Intelligent Design” is the creationist's favorite argument; the entirety of creationism consists of cataloging Teleological Argument paraphrases.
-This was the most popular argument for the existence of God, which Christian apologists of all denominations used to persuade their members and combat atheists.
+The Teleological Argument, also called the Argument from Design or “Intelligent Design”, is the Creationist's favorite argument.
+Creationism solely consists of cataloging Teleological Argument paraphrases.
+This was once the most popular argument for the existence of God, which Christian apologists of all denominations used to persuade their members and combat atheists.
 However, its use fell out of vogue following the Dover Trial.
 The Teleological Argument is credited to St. Thomas Aquinas, who described this argument as the fifth and final proof for God's existence in his magnum opus, Summa Theologica (1274).

 The Teleological Argument is commonly stated in one of three ways: the Analogical “Watchmaker” Argument, and its variations; the Anthropic Principle (Fine-tuning Argument); and the Argument from Universal Truths and Natural Laws.
-Each of these arguments has a few common shortcomings, which would be addressed first:
+Each of these arguments have a few common shortcomings:

 - There is nothing specifically Christian about the Teleological Argument.
-The Teleological Argument offers no clues to the identity and origin of this designer; these results could be equally attributed to any god from any religion, or the collaborative effort of several gods.
+The Teleological Argument offers no clues to the designer's identity and origin; these results could be equally attributed to any god from any religion, or the collaborative effort of several gods.

-- This designer might not even be divine; they could be an actual, literal engineer from an earlier civilization.
+- The Intelligent Designer might not be divine; they could be an actual, literal engineer from a previous civilization.

-- Like in the Cosmological Argument, if there is evidence of a designer, then causality requires this designer to also have a designer, who is of equal or greater complexity.
+- Like in the Cosmological Argument, if there is evidence of a Intelligent Designer, then causality requires this designer to also have a designer, who is of equal or greater complexity.
 Just as a watch implies the existence of a watchmaker, a watchmaker implies the existence of a watchmaker-maker, which in turn, implies the existence of a watchmaker-maker-maker, ad infinitum.
-The Intelligent Designer also requires a creator to explain how it came to be, leading to an infinite regression.
+The Intelligent Designer also requires an explanation how they came to be, leading to an infinite regression.

 - A violation of causality (i.e., the law of cause-and-effect) has never been observed.